dnicolasespinoza/dnicolasespinoza.github.io/_sources/ch3_ContGeoMech.md

 Remember that there are only two independent constitutive parameters in linear isotropic elasticity.
 The usual pair choice is $E$ and $\nu$.
 However, there are other options depending on the application and equations used, e.g, $K$ and $G$.
-A complete list of parameter pairs is available scrolling to the bottom in [this wiki page](https://en.wikipedia.org/wiki/Young's_modulus).
+A complete list of parameter pairs is available scrolling to the bottom in [this Wikipedia page](https://en.wikipedia.org/wiki/Young's_modulus).
-Figure \ref{fig:elastic-summary} list the most common equivalencies.
+{numref}`fig:elastic-summary` list the most common equivalencies.

-:::{figure-md} fig_elastic-summary
+:::{figure-md} fig:elastic-summary
 <img src="../mynewbook/figures/4-21.pdf" alt="figurecontent" width="600px">

 Table with equivalencies of the most used elastic moduli in linear isotropic elasticity.